KeeperJerry/KeeperJerry/README.md

 ```
 This is due to technical nuances such as DNSSEC, etc.

-I currently maintain the domain in the zone "keeperjerry.pro"
+I currently maintain the domain in the zone "keeperjerry.NET"
 and it always has a corresponding reverse zone!
 For all further activities in the domain zone "keeperjerry.RU"
 I do not bear any responsibility.